maylay/postActiv/README.md

 <maiyannah.bishop@postactiv.com>

-There is also a website at <postactiv.com> with a lot of useful information, such as FAQs, more extensive mailing docs, and mailing list archives.
+There is also a website at <postactiv.com> with a lot of useful information, such as FAQs, more extensive documentation, and mailing list archives.

 ## About